 Zenith is an app by Infinigon.
 Zenith was first published on .
-It is available on Steam, Other.Wizards and adventurers have one thing in common: they'll happily start messing with any ominous glowing artifact they find in a ruin if they think they can gain something for it, be it knowledge on the arcane powers that forged the world, some shiny new...
+The app is currently available for Steam, Other.Wizards and adventurers have one thing in common: they'll happily start messing with any ominous glowing artifact they find in a ruin if they think they can gain something for it, be it knowledge on the arcane powers that forged the world,...

-Zenith is an app by Infinigon.
+Zenith is an app designed by Infinigon.
 Zenith was first published on .
-The app is currently available on Steam, Other.
+It is currently available on Steam, Other.

 Wizards and adventurers have one thing in common: they'll happily start messing with any ominous glowing artifact they find in a ruin if they think they can gain something for it, be it knowledge on the arcane powers that forged the world, some shiny new sword or, god forbid, the power of friendship.
 No matter how many skulls are engraved on the thing.